Health and Insurance

 Chambéry: 3624SOS doctor Chambéry

-Paris: 3117 by phone / 31177 by SMS: RATP emergency number to use when you witness an incident on public transport in Paris, or are the victim of an attack.
+Paris: 3117 by phone / 31177 by SMS: RATP emergency number to use when you witness an incident on public transport in Paris, or are the victim of an assault.

 USEFUL RESOURCES